 In the U.S., the business of summer camps is an $18 billion industry, providing memory-making experiences for over 14 million people every year.
 Summer camps provide participants a chance to make friends, develop skills, and discover new interests.

-It’s never too early to start thinking about the return of those warm summer days and begin planning and designing the construction, improvement, or expansion of summer camp facilities, so you can submit orders for camp infrastructure and amenities in time for the next camp season.
+It’s never too early to begin planning and designing the construction, improvement, or expansion of summer camp facilities.
+Planning ahead will enable you to submit orders for camp infrastructure and amenities in time for the next camp season.

 Considerations for Planning a Summer Camp

 If you are thinking about joining the over 14,000 summer camps that currently provide unforgettable experiences for millions of people, here is a guide to building or expanding a summer camp.

 Once you decide on the goals of your summer camp, you can plan the programs that you’ll provide.
 For example, some camps focus on arts and crafts and some cater to horse-related activities.
 The possibilities are endless!

 When you design classes, activities, and instruction, it’s important to craft them in a way that supports your summer camp’s goals and philosophy.

 CREATE A SUMMER CAMP BUSINESS PLAN